Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 Once the zip file has been downloaded it should be unzipped to the local machine then the requirements should be installed using the instructions in the [Installation section](#installation).
-When all the requirements are installed the Local Freight tool can be ran following the steps outlined in the [Running section](#running-local-freight-tool).
+When all the requirements are installed the Local Freight tool can be run following the steps outlined in the [Running section](#running-local-freight-tool).

 # Installation
 Installation of the Local Freight Tool requires Anaconda (or Miniconda) to be installed, which can be downloaded from [Anaconda.org](https://www.anaconda.com/products/individual#Downloads) (or [Miniconda's website](https://docs.conda.io/en/latest/miniconda.html)).
-Once Anaconda has been installed it can be used to install are the Python requirements (listed in [Packages Required](#packages-required) section) for running the tool, details in the following section.
+Once Anaconda has been installed it can be used to install the Python requirements (listed in [Packages Required](#packages-required) section) for running the tool.

 ## Creating conda Environment
 A batch file has been supplied with the tool which will automatically install all the